o-k-coding/gardnr/README.md

-# grdnr
+# gardnr

-CLI used for my custom productivity workflow.
+CLI used for my custom productivity workflow, including tending my digital gardens in the form of private notes as well as a "blog" style website.

 This is evolving, and is very opinionated currently to fit my use cases!

+Named in honor of how we pronounce Gardener in the midwest 🧑‍🌾

 ## Building